32coin/32/doc/build-unix.md

-	USE_UPNP=     No UPnP support miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime
+	USE_UPNP=     No UPnP support miniupnp not required USE_UPNP=0    (the default) UPnP support turned off by default at runtime USE_UPNP=1    UPnP support turned on by default at runtime - USE THIS

 IPv6 support may be disabled by setting: